freevariable/Fulgance/README.md

 Junction signals can manage only two legs, no less, no more.
 One leg is the main segment (left or right), the other one to the diverging/converging segment (left or right).Junction signals must have a unique name in both segments so that the engine may perform the segments stitching properly.

 ### Requirements
-#### Single and multi engines environnement
+#### Single and multi simulation engines
 - Python 2.7
 - A redis server running on the localhost (apt-get install redis-server in Ubuntu).
 Redis is used for signal aspects real-time management.
-#### Multi engines environment
+#### Multi simulation engines
 - taskset (part of utils-linux in Ubuntu).
-Note: in multi-core environments, redis is also used for inter-process synchronisation.
+Note: when using multi simulation engines, redis is also used for inter-process synchronisation.
 #### Control room
 Note: control room relies on redis for getting the real-time state of a train.